Odyssice: Debut album

-In 1997 their debut CD was released.
+Their debut CD was released in 1997.
 The mini-album, Moondrive was well received across the globe.
-However Kühne decided to leave the band at the end of 1997, and was replaced by Menno Boomsma.
+However, Kühne decided to leave the band at the end of 1997; he was replaced by Menno Boomsma.
 The release of Moondrive was followed by a series of concerts, commencing at the first ProgFarm in Bakkeveen, Tivoli (ProgWorld), De Lantaarn (SympHel) and Hedon (with Pallas) followed shortly after.

 New millennium

 After two fruitful years and a sold out album, Odyssice decided to take it slow in 1999.
 They worked on new material for the follow-up to Moondrive.
 The new songs were finished at the end of that same year and, in January 2000, the recording of Impression took place.
 Shortly after the recording contract was signed with Cyclops Records, Impression was released worldwide on 1 November 2000.

 In 2001, there were two performances in which Odyssice played tracks from both Moondrive and Impression.
 By mid-2002, van de Pol decided to leave the band and focus on a completely different style of music, leaving Boomsma, Peeters and van der Wiel without a bassist.
 In June 2003, the Moondrive album was re-issued, which contained a multimedia part with live videos.

 At the end of 2004, Odyssice finally decided to employ Peter Kosterman as their new bass player.

-On 23 May 2010 their new album, Silence was released.
+On 23 May 2010, their new album, Silence, was released.
 It received a 'vette krent' (highly recommendated) noting in the Dutch progressive music magazine, IO-Pages.
 Before the recording processes began, the band made a live television recording at RTV-NoordHolland.
 The DVD of this session will be released in 2011.
 Odyssice undertook a number of concerts in October 2010, including at 'de Boerderij' in Zoetermeer, Netherlands.